 Challenges: Regenerative buildings are still emerging, and integration requires careful planning, infrastructure and investment.

 Demand response programs allow facilities to adjust energy usage in response to grid conditions or price signals.
-Microgrids add a layer of intelligence to this process by automatically coordinating distributed resources such as storage, generation, and load management systems.
-Adaptive demand response not only reduces energy bills but also strengthens grid resilience by ensuring facilities are flexible participants in the broader energy ecosystem.
+Microgrids add a layer of intelligence to this process by automatically coordinating distributed resources such as storage, generation and load management systems.

 Why it matters: Smart demand response allows facilities to reduce electricity costs by automatically adjusting load during high-price periods, while also enabling participation in utility and wholesale market programs.
 This creates both operational savings and possible new revenue opportunities depending on locations, making microgrids more economically attractive.